Jiahuan-Pei/WikiHowAgent/README.md

     - Learner Node: Replies to the teacher’s instruction.
 - Flow Logic:
     - If the learner asks a question → teacher responds.
-    - If the learner understands → next tutorial step.
+    - If the learner understands and wants to next step → next tutorial step.
     - Stops when the conversation reaches a completion condition.

 #### 4. Conversation Generation
 - Reads a tutorial from a JSON file.
 - Creates a conversation based on the tutorial steps.
-- Uses multiprocessing to parallelize multiple conversations.
 - Saves the generated dialogues and evaluations.

 #### 5. Conversation Evaluation